Key Takeaways

 “Regular pruning promotes denser growth.”

-Allowing your croton plant to grow without regular trims can result in it becoming leggy – meaning it will have tall stems with sparse foliage towards the top.
-Moreover, unchecked growth might also lead to pest infestations and diseases that could be detrimental to your verdant companion’s overall health.
+Allowing your croton to grow without regular trims can result in it becoming leggy.
+It means it will have tall stems with sparse foliage towards the top.
+Also, unchecked growth might also lead to pest infestations and diseases that could be detrimental to your plant’s overall health.

 Before you start trimming, it’s important to know how to trim croton plants effectively.
 Ensure you have the necessary tools for an effective pruning session.